Professor Samantha Bennett

 School of Music

-Samantha Bennett is a sound recordist, guitarist and academic from London, UK, and Professor of Music at the Australian National University.
-Her research interests include sound recording, music production, music technology, and the manifestation of technology and process in recorded popular music.
-Her co-authored book with Associate Professor Eliot Bates (CUNY), Gear: Cultures of Audio and Music Technologies, is forthcoming from The MIT Press (2022), and a short-form monograph, Secrets and Revelatory Discourse in Music and Audio Technology Culture, is forthcoming from Cambridge University Press (2022).
-She is the author of two further monographs, Modern Records, Maverick Methods: Technology and Process in Popular Music Record Production 1978-2000 (Bloomsbury Academic) and Peepshow, a 33 1/3 series edition on the album by Siouxsie and the Banshees (Bloomsbury Academic).
-She is also a co-editor of Critical Approaches to the Production of Music and Sound (Bloomsbury Academic) and Popular Music, Stars and Stardom (ANU Press).
-Samantha’s journal articles are published in Popular Music, Popular Music and Society, The Journal of Popular Music Studies, and IASPM@journal and her technical papers are published in the Journal of the Audio Engineering Society.
+Samantha is the author, co-author, and co-editor of six books including her latest, Gear: Cultures of Audio and Music Technologies (The MIT Press, co-authored with Associate Professor Eliot Bates (CUNY)) and Secrets and Revelatory Discourse in Music and Audio Technology Culture (forthcoming from Cambridge University Press), and two further monographs - Modern Records, Maverick Methods: Technology and Process in Popular Music Record Production 1978-2000 (Bloomsbury Academic) and Peepshow, a 33 1/3 series edition on the album by Siouxsie and the Banshees (Bloomsbury Academic).
+She is also the co-editor of Critical Approaches to the Production of Music and Sound (Bloomsbury Academic) and Popular Music, Stars and Stardom (ANU Press).
+Samantha’s journal articles are published in Popular Music, Popular Music and Society, Convergence, The Journal of Popular Music Studies, and IASPM@journal and her technical papers are published in the Journal of the Audio Engineering Society.
 In 2014, Samantha gave the biannual American Musicological Society Lecture at the Rock and Roll Hall of Fame and Museum Library and Archives where she also held a research fellowship in 2015.
 She is on the editorial board of the Cambridge Elements in Popular Music (CUP) series, and an advisory board member and editor of Bloomsbury Academic’s 33 1/3 series.
 Prior to her work in academia, Samantha worked extensively as an audio engineer in multiple London recording studios and is a former Director of the UK's Music Producer's Guild.
+She is an elected board member of the DDCA (Deans and Directors of the Creative Arts), and an active member of the Audio Engineering Society, the Society for Music Production Research, and a number of Working Class Academic and Leadership networks.

 +61 2 6125 5111